 In those moments, I think it is important to acknowledge those thoughts and the feelings that come with them.
 They are VALID and it is NORMAL to have them, especially during this time.
 And make sure you hear this part – IT IS OKAY THAT YOU ARE FEELING THIS WAY!!!!!!!!!!!!!!

 I think the main point I want to drive home in this blog is that THIS TIME is YOUR TIME and there is no perfect or right/successful way to be quarantined.

 If you want to spend this time working out and organizing drawers and learning something new and being PRODUCTIVE AF then by all means BE MY GUEST and go for it!!
 You go Glen Coco!!!
 But also, I think it’s important to note that if you want or need to spend this time by sleeping in and eating what you want and watching 6 straight hours of Netflix, that is OKAY TOO!!!
 Be intentional about being MINDFUL of your needs and desires!!

 I think we handle difficult situations by looking to others to see what we SHOULD be doing (which is why all the toilet paper sold out in .2 seconds).
-When it is crisis mode, we look around to see what other people are doing and react to it by doing the same thing.
+When it is crisis mode, we look around to see what other people are doing and how they are surviving quarantine and react to it by doing the same thing.
 But this way of thinking forces us to compare ourselves and our days to other people’s… and comparison is a very dangerous thing.

 When we compare ourselves, especially in situations like right now, there are only two outcomes.
 You either feel LESS than or you feel MORE THAN and both are wrong and not really helpful.